goToMain/libosdp/doc/api/peripheral-device.rst

 .. doxygenfunction:: osdp_pd_set_command_callback

-Refer to the `command structure`_ document for more information on how to populate the ``cmd`` structure for these function.
+Refer to the `command structure`_ document for more information on how the ``cmd`` structure is framed.

 .. _command structure: command-structure.html

 Events
 ------

-.. doxygenstruct:: osdp_event
-   :members:
+When a PD app has some event (card read, key press, etc.,) to be reported to the CP, it creates the corresponding event structure and calls ``osdp_pd_notify_event`` to deliver it to the CP on the next osdp_POLL command.

 .. doxygenfunction:: osdp_pd_notify_event

 .. doxygenfunction:: osdp_pd_flush_events

+Refer to the `event structure`_ document for more information on how to populate the ``event`` structure for these function.

+.. _event structure: event-structure.html